-- Maintain tax exemption for municipal bonds - Support long term transportation and infrastructure authorizations - Support full funding for transportation and infrastructure programs - Increase flexibility for utilizing Public, Education and Government (PEG) Access fee revenues
+- Support long term transportation and infrastructure authorizations including the reauthorization of the FAST ACT in 2020 - Support full funding for transportation and infrastructure programs with an 80/20 federal to local funding structure - Increase flexibility for utilizing Public, Education and Government (PEG) Access fee revenues and the maintenance of this program

-2. Advocate for federal funding for transportation infrastructure
+2. Pursue Federal resources for transportation and infrastructure

-Background: A key theme in the Trump Administration is a commitment for transportation infrastructure.
+Background: The House Transportation and Infrastructure Committee is working on an infrastructure package to be released in the spring of 2019.
+This package is likely to be comprehensive meaning it could include funding opportunities for surface transportation, transit, water projects, and even broadband, which the City of Stockton should pursue.
 The City of Stockton needs \$10 million per year to resurface pavement to keep the pavement network in its current condition.
-The current backlog of unmet repair needs for Stockton's roadway maintenance program for the next five years is a staggering \$177 million and includes overlays, cape seals, slurry seals, micro surfacing, and reconstruction.
-Additionally, the City of Stockton has a known backlog of curb, gutter and sidewalk that are in need of replacement totaling approximately \$2 million, with our unassessed estimate for curb, gutter and sidewalk repair conservatively estimated to be in excess of \$25 million.
-In addition to maintenance and repair needs, Stockton currently has \$224 million in unfunded transportation infrastructure projects that are fundamental to safety, commerce and development in our community.
+The current backlog of unmet repair needs for Stockton's roadway maintenance program for the next five years is a staggering \$177 million and includes overlays, cap seals, slurry seals, micro surfacing, and reconstruction.
+Additionally, the City of Stockton has a known backlog of curb, gutter and sidewalk that are in need of replacement totaling approximately \$2 million, with our pre-assessment estimate for curb, gutter and sidewalk repair conservatively projected to be in excess of \$25 million.
+In addition to maintenance and repair needs, Stockton currently has \$224 million in unfunded transportation infrastructure projects that are fundamental to safety, commerce, and development in our community.
 Without additional funding sources, these critical projects will be delayed long into the future.
-Details related to a federal infrastructure proposal have not been outlined.
-However, the City of Stockton has already documented our need and provided details related to our critical projects to our federal delegation for inclusion in a federal infrastructure package.
+The City of Stockton has already documented our need and provided details related to our critical projects to our federal delegation for inclusion in a federal infrastructure package.